Product design: Facebook Parental Supervision

 What we did:

-Family Center is focused on establishing a good product-market fit with early teens and their parents (during a time in which families want to form healthy habits around social media).
+The Family Center initiative focused on achieving a strong product-market fit for early teens and their parents—during a critical time when families are looking to establish healthy social media habits.

 We design features to provide value to teens as well as parents (e.g. screen time insights that teens can use to self-monitor, opportunities to revisit and renegotiate controls and insights as teens demonstrate maturity)